 Migration is a hazardous journey, but those hazards are often overlooked in the large-scale spectacle of millions of birds that successfully travel between their breeding and wintering grounds each year.
 Birders who understand the threats migrating birds face, however, can help those birds be better equipped for a successful flight.
-Whether their migration is just a few hundred miles or as far as a few thousand, every bird deserves the chance to reach their destination safely.
+Whether their migration is just a few hundred miles or as far as a few thousand, every bird deserves the chance to reach its destination safely.

-Birds fly hundreds of miles during migration, often covering large distances without rest.
+- Exhaustion: Birds may fly hundreds of miles during migration, often covering large distances without rest.
 Exhaustion can make birds less wary of potential threats, and tired birds are more apt to collide with obstacles or falter in flight.
 This is especially true if their flight path passes through storms or unfavorable wind patterns, or if birds are migrating later in the season and must cover more ground each day to reach their destination.

-Inadequate food supplies cause starvation among migrating birds every year.
+- Starvation: Inadequate food supplies cause starvation among migrating birds every year.
 This may be caused by habitat destruction that effectively strands migrating birds without food along their route, or it can be due to greater feeding competition among large flocks of migratory birds.

-Predators kill hundreds of thousands of birds each year, and during migration, migrating birds may be unaware of local predators at stopovers during their journey.
+- Predators: Predators kill hundreds of thousands of birds each year, and during migration, migrating birds may be unaware of local predators at stopovers during their journey.
 Outdoor cats and feral cats are the most common predators that threaten migrating birds, but even wild predators can be a deadly hazard.

-When migrating birds gather in large flocks, a disease outbreak can be devastating.
+- Disease: When migrating birds gather in large flocks, a disease outbreak can be devastating.
 This can be even more detrimental when surviving birds carry the illness to either breeding grounds or densely populated winter ranges.
 In those large flocks, more birds may become infected and the overall population can be decimated.

-Many hunting seasons coincide with migration periods, making this perilous time even more threatening for birds.
+- Hunting: Many hunting seasons coincide with migration periods, making this perilous time even more threatening for birds.
 Illegal hunting and poaching are also a threat at this time.
 Even legitimate, experienced hunters may make mistakes and inadvertently shoot protected birds that they have misidentified in flight.

-A bird's own inexperience with migration can be a great threat to its success and survival.
+- Inexperience: A bird's inexperience with migration can be a great threat to its success and survival.
 Many juvenile birds make these long journeys without guidance from adults.
 They may not be able to complete the trip if they are unsuccessful in finding adequate food or if they stray too far from the typical migration route.
 While birders may enjoy the vagrant sightings of inexperienced juveniles during migration, straying far off course is likely a death sentence for the bird.

 How You Can Help

-- Sharing your love of birds with friends and family members to introduce them to this rewarding hobby.
+- Share your love of birds with friends and family members to introduce them to this rewarding hobby.
 This helps raise awareness of birds in every season and encourages more people to enjoy migration and protect migrating birds.